josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 ### Investigate micro frontend architecture for scalable development processes

 We conducted a series of 40 interviews to understand the requirements for micro-frontend architecture of the community.
 We followed up with a broader community survey.
-As the next step, we'll share analysis of the results publicly.
+As the next step, we will share analysis of the results publicly.

 ### Investigate modern bundles

 To improve development experience by speeding up build times research modern bundles.
 As part of the project experiment with [esbuild](https://esbuild.github.io) and other open source solutions, compare them with the state of the art tooling in Angular CLI, and report the findings.
-In Angular v14 we're releasing an [experimental support](https://github.com/angular/angular-cli/pull/22995) for esbuild.
+In Angular v14 we are releasing an [experimental support](https://github.com/angular/angular-cli/pull/22995) for esbuild.
 Next, the team will focus on validating the new prototype and implementing watch and Sass support.

 ### Modern CSS